FastComments/fastcomments-docs/src/content/guides/api/items/comment-structure.md

     displayLabel?: string
     /** A star rating. **/
     rating?: number
-    /** Whether or not notifications were sent for this comment for commenters.
+    /** Whether notifications were sent for this comment for commenters.
 To prevent notifications being sent on imports, set this to true. **/ notificationSentForParent?: boolean
-    /** Whether or not notifications were sent for this comment for tenant users.
+    /** Whether notifications were sent for this comment for tenant users.
 To prevent notifications being sent on imports, set this to true. **/ notificationSentForParentTenant?: boolean
     /** READONLY: The @mentions written in the comment that were successfully parsed. **/ mentions?: CommentUserMention[]
+    /** The optional list of moderation group ids associated with this comment. **/ moderationGroupIds?: string[]|null
 }
 [inline-code-end]